dzangalis/dzangalis/README.md

 #### <a href="https://github.com/dzangalis/Warehouse-v2">Warehouse</a>

-An implemented warehouse system allowing abserving of items, and their properties.
+An implemented warehouse system allowing observing of items, and their properties.

 ###